metabase/metabase/docs/administration-guide/databases/mongodb.md

 - **Use an SSH tunnel for database connections.** Some database installations can only be accessed by connecting through an SSH bastion host.
 This option also provides an extra layer of security when a VPN is not available.
 Enabling this is usually slower than a direct connection.
 - **Automatically run queries when doing simple filtering and summarizing.** When this is on, Metabase will automatically run queries when users do simple explorations with the Summarize and Filter buttons when viewing a table or chart.
 You can turn this off if querying this database is slow.
 This setting doesn’t affect drill-throughs or SQL queries.
-- **This is a large database, so let me choose when Metabase syncs and scans**.
-By default, Metabase does a lightweight hourly sync and an intensive daily scan of field values.
+- **This is a large database, so let me choose when Metabase syncs and scans.** By default, Metabase does a lightweight hourly sync and an intensive daily scan of field values.
 If you have a large database, we recommend turning this on and reviewing when and how often the field value scans happen.

 ## General connectivity concerns